 Yet that feeling of wanting to leave an undesirable situation isn’t necessarily lesbian-specific.

 “I had so many people come up to me and say that they felt it was their song,” Chapman told the BBC in 2010, “and someone told me at one point that they thought I’ve been reading their mail, they were saying ‘You seem to know my story,’ and people would come up and tell me about a car relationship and some detail that they felt was in the song that represented something that happened in their lives.”

-Chapman said she was inspired in part by coming from a blue collar background: “Raised by single mom, I was just watching people, being in a community of people who were struggling.
+Chapman said she was partly inspired by a blue-collar background: “Raised by a single mom, I was just watching people, being in a community of people who were struggling.
 So everyone was really just 1.
 Working hard 2. hoping that things would get better.”